 - Out of date information

 - Multiple copies of titles no longer in demand

 - Old editions replaced by later revisions

 - Lack of use

-The faculty under the leadership of Departmental Chairs (SDC) or Division Deans (SCS) are asked to routinely review the collection related to their field.
+The faculty under the leadership of Departmental Chairs (SDCC) or Division Deans (SCS) are asked to routinely review the collection related to their field.
 Typically weeding takes place during the summer months when classes are not in session.
-Final responsibility for deciding which materials to discard rests with the Director of Library Services (SDC) or the Seminary Librarian (SCS).
+Final responsibility for deciding which materials to discard rests with the Director of Library Services (SDCC) or the Seminary Librarian (SCS).
 He or she may delegate this authority to other members of the staff.
 Items discarded will be put out for sale or sent to a book reseller, except when a specific department or organization has requested books.
 Discarded reference books may be offered to other libraries through duplicate exchange.